-- 6. Skills Competency Requirement: each student must demonstrate minimal competency in reading, writing and computation to graduate from Ottawa University's The College. - " Reading competency is demonstrated by achieving at least a 19 composite ACT score or by passing a qualifying examination before the end of the sophomore year.
-In the case of transfer students, a qualifying examination must be passed before the end of the first year at Ottawa University. - Writing competency is demonstrated by achieving a composite score of 20 or higher on the ACT or by receiving a grade of "C" or better in ENG 23723 Intermediate Writing.
-In the case of transfer students, a grade of "C" or better in Composition II meets this requirement. - Computational competency is demonstrated by passing any distribution course in area IV, mathematical systems.
+- " Reading competency is demonstrated by achieving at least a 19 composite ACT score or by passing a qualifying examination before the end of the sophomore year.
+In the case of transfer students, a qualifying examination must be passed before the end of the first year at Ottawa University. - " Writing competency is demonstrated by achieving a composite score of 20 or higher on the ACT or by receiving a grade of "C" or better in ENG 23723 Intermediate Writing.
+In the case of transfer students, a grade of "C" or better in Composition II meets this requirement. - " Computational competency is demonstrated by passing any distribution course in area IV, mathematical systems.
 In the case of transfer students, a passing grade in college algebra or a more advanced mathematics course meets the requirement.
 Teacher Education students may demonstrate skills competency in reading and writing by achieving an adequate score on the Preprofessional Skills Test (PPST).
 Failure to demonstrate any of these basic competencies by the appropriate time results in the evaluation of the student's continuation at Ottawa University's The College. - 7.
-Academic Performance Requirements: to receive a Bachelor of Arts degree from Ottawa University - The College, students are required to complete a minimum of 124 semester credit hours of coursework with a grade point average of 2.00 or better. - " No less than 24 semester credit hours of coursework must be completed at Ottawa University.
+Academic Performance Requirements: to receive a Bachelor of Arts degree from Ottawa University - The College, students are required to complete a minimum of 124 semester credit hours of coursework with a grade point average of 2.00 or better. - " No less than 24 semester credit hours of coursework must be completed at Ottawa University. - 8.
+40 semester credit hours of upper level coursework: graduating seniors are expected to earn at least 40 semester credit hours of upper level courses numbered 30000 or higher.